UnlyEd/prisma-algorithm-matcher/README-CONDITIONAL-OPERATORS.md

 ## Contains

 ### definition
-	the opposite of « contain » check if a string does not contain another given string, if an array don't contain a specific element or if an object doesn't contain another object
+	The opposite of « contain » check if a string does not contain another given string, if an array don't contain a specific element or if an object doesn't contain another object

 ### alias
 * notContains